JonElsey/python-fundamentals-course-day2/_episodes/06-netcdf.md

 {: .output}

 A useful thing to do whenever working with data is to plot it up!
 So let's do just that.
+We load in our long/lat data (x and y, opposite way round to how we normally think about lat/long!), our temperature data at our first timestep, define a number of gradations in the contour (how many colour levels), and a colour map.
+Since we're using temperature, let's use the 'Reds' colourmap.
+More examples can be found [here](https://matplotlib.org/stable/users/explain/colors/colormaps.html).

 ~~~
 from matplotlib import pyplot as plt # best practice is to put imports at the top of the file